apache/directory-fortress-commander/README-SECURITY-MODEL.md

 ```

 - RBAC roles and perms are stored and used on behalf of business apps.
 For 'typical' security use cases.
-- RBAC roles are checked by the Spring and Wicket enforcement layers mentioned earlier.
+- RBAC roles are also checked by the Spring and Wicket enforcement layers mentioned earlier.
-- The ARBAC roles and perms are checked whenever edits are made to the RBAC policies themselves.
+- ARBAC roles and perms are checked when edits are made to RBAC policies.
 Like what the Apache Fortress Web does.
+- Users and Groups can be assigned both RBAC and Administrative roles.
+- For example, an administrator would be assigned the 'ROLE_GROUPS' RBAC role + the 'fortress-web-group-admin' ARBAC role to be allowed entry to the 'GROUPS' page and use its buttons.

 ## 6. Additional Administrative Role-Based Access Control (ARBAC) Checks